rhoff96/BankApp/README.md

 # Future Functionality
 I intend to build this program out with an API and a frontend, incorporate transfers between users, and implement more robust security.

-> [!NOTE]
-> TimerTask methods are set to execute once per month, but will only be accurate in a production context.